Cloud-With-Haseeb/LocalRepo/Readme.md

-#This is Push command Practice
+#This is for the practice purpose